joseferreira-dev/joseferreira-dev/README.md

 # Hi there, I'm José Ferreira!

-I'm a Brazilian in love with the world of programming.
-I am currently a student of the Systems Analysis and Development course at the Federal Institute of Education, Science and Technology of Paraíba.
+I am a Brazilian passionate about the world of programming and data science.
+I am currently a master's student in the Postgraduate Program in Applied Informatics at the Federal Rural University of Pernambuco.

-I am mainly interested in developing systems for the Web.
-I have used and continue to study several languages, including HTML, CSS, JavaScript, Java and Dart.
+My main interests are Web Systems Development, Data Analysis and Machine Learning.
+I am on a continuous and fascinating journey of studying several technologies, including Statistics, Python, R, JavaScript and Dart.

 ## Techs & Tools
 <div align="left">